If you love to travel, are highly organized and enjoy working directly with people, becoming a travel agent is an awesome career choice.

 If you’re going to sell travel, you need to offer travel insurance.
 What if travel restrictions suddenly impact a location?
 What if a natural disaster destroys the plans for a beach wedding destination?

 Here are a few which will serve as additional resources for you (help you with finding customers):

 15. Set Up Your Office and Invest in Equipment

 You’ll need typical office equipment such as computers, software, internet, phone system and fax.
-If you’re offering travel services face-to-face, you’ll need comfortable furniture and a conference room, as well as ample parking.
+If you’re offering travel services face-to-face, you’ll need comfortable furniture, a conference room, and ample parking.